LeonidChetverikov/lab_aws/README_Lab1.md

 Go to Cloud9 IDE terminal prompt
 Run git clone to pull down a copy of the repository into the local repo:

-user:~/environment $ git clone https://git-codecommit.<YOUR-REGION>.amazonaws.com/v1/repos/WebAppRepo
+user:~/environment $ git clone https://git-codecommit.  <YOUR-REGION>  .amazonaws.com/v1/repos/WebAppRepo

 Provide your Git HTTPs credential when prompted.
 You would be seeing the following message if cloning is successful. warning: You appear to have cloned an empty repository.